Tips for Stroke Survivors Applying for Life Insurance in Canada

 - Previous or current tobacco usage

-What should I consider if I’m at risk of a stroke?
+What life insurance should I consider if I’m at risk of a stroke?

 If you have a history of strokes in your family, or you fall into one of the categories that makes you at risk of a stroke, there are several life insurance options for you.
 Critical Illness insurance provides support for you when you are diagnosed with a critical illness while you are insured, meaning if you have not experienced a stroke yet but are worried that you might in the future, this insurance will still provide a benefit.
 Many term life insurance and permanent life insurance products from several carriers offer critical illness riders to their products to help further secure you as well, if critical illness insurance is not your main priority for insurance.